SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 GASES – COMPRESSED

 5.8.1 Laboratory gases come in cylinders.
-The laboratory personnel working with the compressed gases must be thoroughly conversant and trained with the potential risk involved:
+The laboratory personnel working with the compressed gases must be thoroughly conversant and trained in the potential risks involved:

 Fire and explosion risk.